 - No Groups (default): There are no sub groups, and each user can see all other users’ activity and interact with them.

-- Grouping: If you have groupings, you can select a grouping here to assign the activity to a specific grouping, which is a group of groups.
+- Grouping: Select a grouping here to assign the activity to a specific grouping, which is a group of groups.
 You can use this setting to make a resource available to particular students.

 You can limit access (i.e., ability to see) to an activity by adding conditions.
 More information on conditions can be found in the help page on restricting access to specific users.